Where can I find information about human rights?

-- To find information on human rights, click on the What are human rights? link at the top of the page.
+- To find information on human rights, select the What are human rights? tab and choose Human rights overview.

-- The tab Human Rights By Country will tell you the kind of work, stories, issues and reports on the work carried out in targeted countries.
+- The tab Countries will tell you the kind of work, stories, issues and reports on the work carried out in targeted countries.

-- The About the UN page of the website has a link to the History of the United Nations which includes the decision to write the Universal Declaration of Human Rights.
+- The About us tab has a link to the History of the UN which includes the decision to write the Universal Declaration of Human Rights.

-- To view the Universal declaration of Human Rights, select Documents and then choose Universal Declaration of Human Rights.
+- To view the Universal declaration of Human Rights, select Our Work, then Documents and then look for Universal Declaration of Human Rights.

 Tips: Websites that have .org or .net in the address can have good information, but you need to assess how reliable it is.
 Check the About the UN link on the website.That will tell you what the organisation’s mission and values are.